effectivecore/core/readme.md

 The main focus of the system is on getting maximum performance.
-The evaluation criterion is a simple and understandable condition: the system which was installed on hosting with the cheapest tariff plan which compliant with the minimum installation requirements (from ~3-5$ per month), should generate the front page in 0.005 seconds if OPCache is enabled or 0.05 seconds if OPCache is disabled, which in the first case allows serving up to ~200 clients per second and in the second case allows serving up to ~20 clients per second (excluding concurrent file downloads).
+The evaluation criterion is a simple and understandable condition: the system installed on a hosting with the cheapest tariff plan that meets the minimum installation requirements (from ~$3-5 per month) should generate the main page in 0.01 second (when using OPCache + JIT and Solid-State Drive), which makes it possible to simultaneously serve up to ~100 requests per second.

 Content management